 How to apply for help

-There are different ways to claim Housing Benefit or Council Tax Benefit but the Council deals with the assessment of all claims.
+There are different ways to claim housing benefit or council tax support, but we deal with the assessment of all claims.

 You can make a claim: